Importance of Planning Function of Management

 Direction is the process of giving instructions as to what to do.
 Planning plays a very important role in discharging this function.
 When a manager doesn’t know what is to be done, then he cannot ask an employee to do the work essential to achieving the end result.
 This leads to a situation where there is total havoc in the business with no one knowing what exactly to do and thereby compromising the stability and growth along with the success of the business.

-Subsequently, wastage reduces, efficiency increases and costs decline.
+Subsequently, wastage reduces, efficiency increases, and costs decline.
 For example, if a particular resource has been allocated to design the homepage of the website, it would not be attempted by anyone else.
-Even if someone really has an idea for the homepage, he/ she would communicate to the allocated person rather creating it on own.
-In absence of planning, if more than one resource designs the homepage, first of all, there has been the duplication of efforts and secondly additional efforts might be required to now adjudge the better homepage.
+Even if someone really has an idea for the homepage, he/ she would communicate to the allocated person rather than creating it on his own.
+In absence of planning, if more than one resource designs the homepage, first of all, there has been the duplication of efforts and secondly, additional efforts might be required to now adjudge the better homepage.

 Sometimes, it may be about selecting the best alternative out of the available options.
 Still, these alternatives are not necessarily the obvious ones and the managers would need to discover creative options.
 With such efforts, newer ideas emerge which are studied intensively.

-Planning play a integral role in making important decisions.
+Planning plays an integral role in making important decisions.
 Whenever a manager has to make a decision he has to think about the bearing of such a decision on the overall plan and the business’ trajectory.
-Thus planning acts as a guide to make efficient and accurate decisions.
+Thus planning acts as a guide to making efficient and accurate decisions.